trustpoliticsfear/trustpoliticsfear.github.io/bibliography.md

 -   27 July 2015, Online Opinion, Reclaiming 'multicultural' Australia, Alice Aslan
 -   4 September 2015, New Matilda, Could You Look An Asylum Seeker In The Eye As You Push Them Back Out To Sea?, Lydia Shelly
 -   7 September 2015, The Drum, Syrian refugee crisis: This is about humanity, not religion, Sarah Malik
 -   15 September 2015, The Guardian, Christian Refugees are fine, Muslims aren't.
-In a post -racist world, of course that's not racist, Yassir Morsi
+In a post-racist world, of course that's not racist, Yassir Morsi
 -   23 September 2015, Crikey, Will treating an innocent teen like a terrorist convince him to become one?, Irfan Yusuf
 -   4 October 2015, Mammamia, "Death threats in the virtual world meant I had to worry about my safety in the real one", Mariam Veiszadeh
 -   6 October 2015, Daily Telegraph, Muslims must tackle the terror within, Jamal Rifi
 -   1 November 2015, New Matilda, Muslims, Terror And Scare Quotes: The Media Art Of Feigning Concern, Sumaiya Muyeen
 -   9 November 2015, The Guardian, Real Australians' are a myth and 'saying welcome' to refugees is not enough, Alana Lentin and Omar Bensaidi
 -   15 November 2015, Daily Life, Paris attacks: Is solidarity for white terror victims only?, Ruby Hamad
--   3 December 2015, ABC Religion and Ethics Online, 'Taking Over': The Emotional Dimension of Islamophobia, Randa Abdel -Fattah
+-   3 December 2015, ABC Religion and Ethics Online, 'Taking Over': The Emotional Dimension of Islamophobia, Randa Abdel-Fattah
 -   7 December 2015, Kill Your Darlings, Parallel Lanes: On fear, citizenship and accountability, Omar J. Sakr
 -   9 December 2015, ABC Religion and Ethics Online, One Dimensional Muslims: Why Irresponsible Reporting is Making a Bad Situation Worse, Hanan Dover
--   11 December 2015, Independent Australia, ISIS fails to maintain anti -Muslim bigotry, Bilal Cleland
+-   11 December 2015, Independent Australia, ISIS fails to maintain anti-Muslim bigotry, Bilal Cleland
 -   13 December 2015, Muslims Read Mean Tweets
 -   1 February 2016, ABC Q&A, Great Australians, Manal Younus
 -   2016, TEDxAdelaide How can people of colour best discover themselves?
 Manal Younus
--   25 February 2016, Sydney Morning Herald, The pervasive and systemic extent of Islamophobia', Randa Abdel -Fattah
+-   25 February 2016, Sydney Morning Herald, The pervasive and systemic extent of Islamophobia', Randa Abdel-Fattah
 -   6 April, 2016, The Conversation, Not Racist, But ...: The Media and Racism, Speaking with: Rhonda Itaoui on navigating the city as a young Muslim
 -   19 April 2016, ABC Religion and Ethics, The Forgotten Geography of Racism: A response to Tim Southphommasane, Yassir Morsi
 -   7 July 2016, Right Now, One nation of fear, Omar Sakr
 -   13 July 2016, The Guardian, Racism is not human nature.
-A work of fiction can help us understand that, Randa Abdel -Fattah
+A work of fiction can help us understand that, Randa Abdel-Fattah
--   20 July 2016, Sydney Morning Herald, Why there's nothing and all to fear about Muslim fear itself, Randa Abdel -Fattah
+-   20 July 2016, Sydney Morning Herald, Why there's nothing and all to fear about Muslim fear itself, Randa Abdel-Fattah
 -   21 July 2016, New Matilda, It's OK To Be Angry At Sonia Kruger's Hate, Lydia Shelly
 -   1 August 2016, SBS, Some advice to Pauline Hanson from a Muslim conservative, Irfan Yusuf
 -   3 August 2016, The Vocal, The unfair scrutiny imposed on Muslim adolescence, Ahmed Yussuf